 - Sexual contact with nursing home residents

 - Tier II Offenders: Individuals in this tier have a lifetime registration requirement and must report to the CLEO in person every 90 days.
-These offenses include violent acts including rape, child molestation, sexual assault, as well as repeat offenses.
+Offenses in this category usually involve violent acts including rape, child molestation, sexual assault, as well as repeat offenses.

-Penalties for Failing to Register as a Sex Offender in St. Charles and Throughout Missouri
+Penalties for Failing to Register as a Sex Offender in St. Charles, MO

-Failure to register as a sex offender is a class E felony unless you are required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it turns into a class D felony.
+Failure to register as a sex offender is considered a class E felony unless you are required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it turns into a class D felony.

 Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled St. Charles, MO child pornography attorneys, we provide help in the following practice areas for clients in St. Charles and anywhere in Missouri:
+In addition to expert legal representation from our skilled St. Charles, MO child pornography lawyers, we provide help in the following practice areas for clients in St. Charles, MO:

 What Are Common Defenses Against Child Pornography Charges in St. Charles, MO?

-The Combs Waterkotte skilled St. Charles, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout St. Charles, MO in cases just like yours.
-While every case is different with unique circumstances, some defense strategies our attorneys have used include:
+The Combs Waterkotte skilled St. Charles, MO child pornography defense team boasts a collective experience of more than 60 years, dedicated to defending clients across the St. Charles, MO area in cases similar to yours.
+While every case is different with unique circumstances, some defense strategies our lawyers have used include:

 An Unintentional Possession Defense